-If the beacon is capable of transmitting a position from a navigation device (internal or external) but no position is available then the beacon shall transmit either default position data (if it has no position) or the last received position until such time as a fresh position is available.
+If no position is available then the beacon shall transmit either default position data (if it has no position) or the last received position until such time as a fresh position is available.
 In addition the beacon shall compute the elapsed time since the last position update (or since activation) to an accuracy of 10 seconds and provide this in the transmitted message to a resolution of the nearest minute as required by section 3.3.
-ELT (DT)s shall provide the UTC time of the last encoded location to an accuracy and resolution of 1 second and provide this in the transmitted message as required by section 3.3, Table 3.5.
-If UTC is not available for an encoded location, or if the time of the last encoded location is over 24 hours old then the ELT(DT) shall transmit default data.